Collomia linearis Nutt.

 Fruits - No info yet.

 Flowering - May - August.

 Habitat - Pastures, open disturbed areas, potentially railroads.

 Origin - Native to the western U.S.

-Other info. - This inconspicuous sibling to the phloxes is very rare in Missouri, possibly no longer occurring in the state at all.
-The plant is only known in Missouri from a single historical collection, in Marion County in 1918.
+Other info. - This inconspicuous relative of the phloxes is very rare in Missouri, possibly no longer occurring in the state at all, or present only as a sporadic waif.
+The plant is only known in Missouri from a single historical collection, from Marion County in 1918.
+It is quite common in the western half of the U.S., where it is native.
 It can be easily recognized by its tubular phlox-like flowers, alternate leaves, and generally diminutive appearance.